intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 the Client data, and the Oblivious Gateway knows the Client data but not the Client identity.
 If the Oblivious Relay and Gateway collude, they can link Client identity and data together for each request and response transaction by simply observing the requests in transit.

+Technical solutions that prevent collusion do not currently exist.
+However, there are some mitigations that can be applied to reduce the risk of it happening in practice:

+- Policy and contractual agreements between entities involved in partitioning, to disallow logging or sharing of data, or to require auditing.
+- Protocol requirements to make collusion or data sharing more difficult.
+- Adding more partitions and contexts, to make it increasingly difficult to collude with enough parties to recover identities.

 ## Violations by Insufficient Partitioning